onurcatik/zwitch/README.md

 ```

 This ensures that the environment variables from your `.env` file are loaded and accessible in your application.

----

-This README section helps to clarify the purpose and usage of each variable in the `.env` file.

----

 ## Contributing